DisruptivelyUseful/handheld-light-graffiti/README.md

-**Notes about this repository**: We will be uploading lasercutting .svg files for stencils here, and hopefully more information as it comes up.
-This project is intended to be fully open source.
+**Notes about this repository**: We have provided lasercutting .svg files for stencils here, will soon be adding a BOM for the specific build we made, and will be adding info as we gather it.
+This project is intended to be fully open source, meaning you can use, fork, make and sell with no need to credit us.

 # Handheld Light Graffiti Projector Tutorial